 Central Penn College makes every effort to resolve student complaints internally.
 The College expects all students to make efforts in full faith to resolve their concerns using the established procedures outlined in the College's Grievance Procedures.
+(Please refer to the "Grievance" section of this Catalog.)
 As an additional resource, Central Penn College also provides all students and prospective students the appropriate contact information for filing complaints with its accreditors and state licensing agency.